telerik/kendo-react-inputs/README.md

 ## Overview

-This repository contains the source code and documentation of the Kendo UI Inputs components for React.
+This repository contains the source code and documentation of the Kendo UI Inputs package for React.

-Currently, the package includes the Slider component.
+Currently, it includes the Slider component.

 Telerik works on porting the ones listed below too: